Reading list!

-And finally, if you can think of someone else who might benefit from some clarity, rails and direction on these and similar themes, feel free to pass on my details or recommend me as a speaker.
+And if you can think of someone else who might benefit from some clarity, rails and direction on these themes, feel free to pass on my details or recommend me as a speaker.

 • The State of the Workplace 2024 Report: Gallup tells you how many people in an average team are fully engaged, quietly seething, or wildly sticking forks in the printer.
 Cut by country.